 But mostly we fell in love (and lust) with Gabriel Byrne.
 Those hands.
 Those eyes.
 Again, those eyes and that gaze.
 We fell over.
 We were indeed thrown under a bus, a bus that we did not see coming and now we were destroyed.
 No one could recall a dramatic experience so real, so palpably true to life.
 No one could remember an actor whose demeanor and whose physical appearance so stunned them.
 This was not acting.
 This was real.
 How was this possible?

 Most of us have still not recovered.
 Oh, we have gone on with our lives, but there is this memory of an experience of art that we never expected and that caught us off-guard.
 An experience that made us talk about and think about issues and feelings we tended to ignore or bury or refuse to investigate.
-In Treatment Season One tore down the fourth (and even the fifth!) wall.
+In Treatment Season One tore down the fourth wall.
+If there were a fifth wall, it would have been destroyed, too.
 We ourselves were laid bare.
 Unexpected.
 Unanticipated.
 Utterly bewildering and completely enthralling.

-The In Treatment Season One Mega Television Page offers a reminder of those heady days: promotional images, reviews, quotes, videos, screencaps and more are ready to spark a memory of the incomparable Gabriel Byrne in his shattering performance as Dr. Paul Weston, the therapist with whom we all wish we had an appointment tomorrow.
+The In Treatment Season One Mega Television Page offers a reminder of those heady days: promotional images, reviews, quotes, videos, screencaps and more are ready to spark a memory of all those patients and of the incomparable Gabriel Byrne in his shattering performance as Dr. Paul Weston, the therapist with whom we all wish we had an appointment tomorrow.